Posts

 Image

 As I've been walking this week, enjoying the last mild days of autumn, I can't help but dread the long, cold days ahead.
 Even though this fall has been beautifully balmy, I know what's coming, and I'm not looking forward to it.
 Fall might have to be my favorite season if it only lasted longer, and if it didn't lead, inevitably, to winter!
 I love the crunching sound of the fallen leaves as I swish my way down the winding path.
 I wish I could enjoy it like I used to, when I was a young child who didn't know what foul weather was just around the corner.
 I love the majestic Cottonwoods' golden leaves, brightening even the dreariest, drizzly days of autumn.
 But, it's hard for me to appreciate them as I should, when I know that drizzle will soon give way to sleet and snow.
-Even worse, I dread the coming of the Brown, when there is not even any snow to add a touch of color to our dull winter landscape.
-But then, God reminds me that I can become like a lit
+Even worse, I dread the coming of the Brown, when there is not even any snow to add a touch of brilliance to our dull winter landscape.
+But then, God reminds me that I can become like

 Emma's Project